MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation

 \subsection{Event Schema Creation}

 The event schema of \maven~\citep{wang-etal-2020-maven} covers a broad range of general-domain events and has a well-defined hierarchical structure.
-However, it only contains event types and does not define argument roles.
-To enable event argument annotation based on \maven, one author and two engaged linguistic experts devoted three years to manually designing argument roles for \maven event schema.
-Each argument role is accompanied by textual definitions that are informative and easy to understand, and each event type is provided with detailed annotation examples.
-This not only helps annotators understand annotation tasks but also can prompt LLMs to perform EAE via in-context learning.
-To ensure quality, the argument role design for each event type was reviewed by at least one expert.
+To enable event argument annotation based on \maven, one author and two engaged linguistic experts devoted three years to manually designing argument roles for \maven schema.
+Each argument role is accompanied by informative text definitions that are easy to understand, and each event type is provided with detailed annotation examples.
+An example in shown in \cref{app:annotation_struction}.
+This not only helps annotators understand their tasks but also can prompt LLMs to perform EAE via in-context learning.
+To ensure quality, the argument role design for each event type is reviewed by at least one expert.